exercism/website-copy/tracks/rust/exercises/poker/mentoring.md

 - Iterators
 - Iterator Methods
 - Pattern matching
-- modelling a problem with the type system
+- Modelling a problem with the type system

 ### Reasonable Solutions